 A charge of €10 may be applied to your account for unpaid Direct Debits, if you don’t co-operate with the Bank under Mortgage Arrears Resolution Process (MARP).

-In the event of proceedings being defended and/or adjourned on a number of occasions and/or if the proceedings are deemed complex and/or in the event of any appeal or applications for an extension of stay on any order made, additional costs will be incurred and if awarded will be charged to your mortgage account and will be payable by you.
+In the event of proceedings being defended and/or adjourned on a number of occasions and/or if the proceedings are deemed complex and/or in the event of any appeal or applications for an extension of stay on any order made, additional costs will be incurred.
 It is estimated that the costs and outlays incurred in respect of such proceedings will amount to approximately €13,000.00.

 The cost of any proceedings will be charged to your mortgage account and will be payable by you, unless otherwise ordered by the Court.